fuzziqersoftware/cyclone/README.md

 - `thrift_client.CycloneThriftClient` is compatible only with Cyclone servers.
 It supports read and write queries, and uses persistent connections.

 You can import cyclone_client and use the various client classes directly from there.
 See the docstrings on those classes for more information, or take a look at functional_test.py for usage examples.

+You can also use the shell interface by connecting to the shell port with telnet or nc.